saileshdwivedy30/saileshdwivedy30.github.io/_pages/about.md

 Hello!
 I’m a Master’s student in **Computer Science** (Research Track) at the **University of Colorado Boulder**, with a 4.0 GPA.
 My work focuses on pushing the boundaries of **Machine Learning**, **Natural Language Processing (NLP)**, **Computer Vision**, and **Generative AI**.

 Currently, I’m working under <a href='https://dannagurari.colorado.edu/'> <b>Prof. Danna Gurari</b></a> at the Image and Video Computing Lab on **Knowledge Distillation for Model Compression**.
 This project aims to develop efficient AI models that preserve accuracy while significantly reducing computational demands, contributing to cutting-edge advancements in AI optimization.
-This work has been submitted to **CVPR 2025**.
+This work will be submitted to **NeurIPS 2025**.

-Previously, as a **Data Scientist** with **3 years exp.** at HighRadius Technologies, I:
+Previously, as a **Data Scientist** with **4+ years exp.** at HighRadius Technologies, I:

 1. Built and deployed **AI-driven solutions** that enhanced financial workflows for Fortune 500 clients, reducing response times by 40% and boosting dollar recovery rates by 12%.
 2. Led end-to-end **NLP projects** like Smart Email Composer, leveraging **Generative AI** for tailored responses.